razor-x/landlubber/README.md

 Landlubber is a tiny wrapper around [yargs].

-- Streamlines writing commands as individual ES modules modules.
+- Streamline writing commands as individual ES modules.
 - Has pretty logging with [pino] and [pino-pretty].
 - Written in TypeScript so command arguments and context are fully typed.